www.stress-counselling.co.uk

 b) how it actually is

-if this gap is persistent (or even worse: growing!) - despite our efforts to reduce it
+If this gap is persistent (or even worse: growing!) - despite our efforts to reduce it

 then our distress is particularly acute